JKBGIT1/interview-task/README.md

 ### TalosOS

 Put aside the Talos OS on VirtualBox spawned by Vagrant due to the missing support for `config.vm.communicator = :none` https://github.com/hashicorp/vagrant/issues/13619

+## Set up cluster

+Follow the steps below once you finished installation of all required tools to build the cluster.

+1. `cd ./vagrant && vagrant up` - Vagrant creates VMs and sets up `/kubeone/kubeone.yaml` which will be used to spin up K8s.
+ATM, the downscaling doesn't work.
+You can scale up by changing values in `workers_count` and `masters_count`.
+2. `cd ./kubeone && kubeone apply -m ./kubeone.yaml` - Spins up K8s cluster on spawned VMs from previous step.